10 tips for a successful IVF cycle after a failed IVF

 Again, it is important to know the reason and then prescribe medicine that will help the endometrial walls to come within the normal range of thickness and then attempt the second IVF cycle.

-If the intended mother has some serious defect in the uterus like infection or fibrosis or partial uterus, then it is advised to undergo for gestational surrogacy to enhance the chances of success.
+If the intended mother has some serious defect in the uterus like infection or fibrosis or partial uterus, then it is advised to undergo gestational surrogacy to enhance the chances of success.

 #3.
 Poor quality of the gametes